pegasone/pegasone.github.io/index.md

 ![Figure 25](/img/img031.png)
 ![Figure 26](/img/img032.png)

-This is work in progress and the exact definition of the <b>ACPO-14</b> indicator may undergo further optimizations.
+This is work in progress and the exact definition of the <b>ACPO-14</b> index may undergo further optimizations.
 Enjoy the (map) view! ;)

 ![Figure 27](/img/img033.png)